Phuc182219/Crawl-Facebook-Data/README.md

 ## 📌 Introduction

-The **Not my personal project** project is an automated tool designed to scrape data from Facebook using Selenium.
+The **Facebook Data Crawler** project is an automated tool designed to scrape data from Facebook using Selenium.
 This tool is capable of extracting posts, comments, images, and videos from specific Facebook pages.

 ## 🚀 Features